asanchezyali/ai-avatar/README.md

 ## Zippy Talking Avatar with Azure Cognitive and Langchain

-Zippy Talking Avatar is a talking avatar that uses Azure Cognitive Services and OpenAI GPT-3 to generate text and speech.
+Zippy Talking Avatar uses Azure Cognitive Services and OpenAI GPT-3 to generate text and speech.
 It is built with Next.js and Tailwind CSS.
-This  avatar responds to user input by generating both text and speech, offering a dynamic and immersive user experience
+This  avatar responds to user input by generating both text and speech, offering a dynamic and immersive user experience.

 ## How it works
 Zippy seamlessly blends the power of multiple AI technologies to create a natural and engaging conversational experience: